Geeksltd/msharp-build/readme.md

 ### Optional parameters:

-- `/t:myUrl` Allows you to provide your own project template repository url (which must be publically accessible).
-If not set, it [defaults to this](https://github.com/Geeksltd/Olive.MvcTemplate/archive/master.zip).
+- `/t:myUrl` Allows you to provide your own project template repository url (which must be publically accessible) instead of [the default](https://github.com/Geeksltd/Olive.MvcTemplate/archive/master.zip).
-- `/o:myPath`  specifies the output folder in which to create the new project.
+- `/o:myPath` Specifies the output folder in which to create the new project.
 If not set, it defaults to the *current directory*.
 Please note that a directory with the name of the project will be created inside the output directory.

 ## Build an existing project